-- Increases to longevity as employees reach service benchmarks as provided in Article 14, are implemented on the employee's anniversary date of service.
-However, all sergeants who were on the payroll as of December 31, 2015, have already reached maximum longevity payments. - 2.
-The Township stipulates that the respective salary proposals of an average of 2% annually, would comply with the interest arbitration cap and would not exceed the tax levy cap or the appropriations cap. - 3.
-The SOA stipulates to the accuracy of the employer's list of employees together with their base salaries as listed in J-2.
-Further, both parties stipulate to the accuracy of the cost calculations completed by the arbitrator and submitted into evidence as J-2.
+- 2. Increases to longevity as employees reach service benchmarks as provided in Article 13, are implemented on the employee's anniversary date of service. - 3.
+The Township stipulates that the respective salary proposals of an average of 2% annually, inclusive of increments and longevity increases, would comply with the interest arbitration cap and would not exceed the tax levy cap or the appropriations cap. - 4.
+The PBA stipulates to the accuracy of the employer's list of employees together with their base salaries as listed in J-1.
+Further, both parties stipulate to the accuracy of the cost calculations completed by the arbitrator and submitted into evidence as J-1.